The ICAS Tax Team

 Susan Cattell, Head of Tax Technical Policy

-Susan is secretary to the International and Large Business Tax Committee and the Private Client Committee - and she also works with the Indirect Tax Committee.
-Based in the south east, she is ideally located to meet with Treasury and HMRC officials in London and represents ICAS on various HMRC groups (including the Compliance Reform Forum and the Joint VAT Consultative Committee) and at ad hoc meetings to discuss consultations or other specific issues.
-She works with Charlotte in liaising with the OTS and with other professional bodies.
-She presents the London Spring Tax Update and writes articles on tax technical issues for the ICAS website.
+Susan works closely with the ICAS Tax Board on the direction of ICAS tax policy.
+She is also secretary to the International and Large Business Taxes Committee, the Private Client Committee and the Indirect Taxes Committee.
+She represents ICAS on various HMRC stakeholder groups (including the Compliance Reform Forum, the Representative Bodies Steering Group and the Joint VAT Consultative Committee) and at ad hoc meetings to discuss consultations or other specific issues.
+She is also the ICAS representative on the Charter Stakeholder Group.
+She writes articles on tax technical issues for the ICAS website and presents ‘Ask ICAS’ webinars.

 Philip McNeill, Head of Taxation (Tax Practice and Owner Managed Business Taxes)

-Justine is based in West Yorkshire and is secretary to the Scottish Taxes Committee and the Employment Tax Working Group.
+Justine is based in West Yorkshire and is secretary to the Devolved Taxes Committee and the Employment Taxes Working Group.
 She leads on matters relating to devolution and employment taxes.
-She represents ICAS at several HMRC and industry forums (including HMRC’s Employment and Payroll Group and the Association of Accounting Technicians’ employment and pensions panel) and is a member of the Scottish Tax Policy Forum (a collaboration between ICAS and the CIOT).
-She also coordinates the monthly CA Tax email sent to the ICAS Tax community and writes articles for the ICAS website and for various tax journals.
+She represents ICAS at several HMRC and industry forums (including co-chairing HMRC’s Employment and Payroll Group Forum, Employment Status & Intermediaries Forum and Construction Forum) and sits on the Association of Accounting Technicians’ employment and pensions panel.
+Justine delivers ‘Ask ICAS’ webinars and also writes technical articles for ICAS and various tax journals.
+Outside ICAS, Justine is the CIPD’s West Yorkshire Committee Policy Lead and a Board Director at the CIPP.

 If you have any queries or would like to contact the ICAS Tax team then please get in touch.